ctarrington/JavaScriptBackEnd/CarStore/README.md

  - retrieve token from local storage on refresh  X

 # tighten server
- - check authorization on server for api authorization
+ - check authorization on server for api authorization X
  - check origin on server for api authorization
  - use PKI rather than shared secret
  - handle expiration - renew and too late